agrawalsmart7/autoRecon/README.md

-# Autocon
+# autoRecon

-Autocon is a automation tool which works on Phases which automates the manual process and give results in HTML file.
+autoRecon is a automation tool which works on Phases which automates the manual process and give results in HTML file.

 **Main domain**